-The Hans Linde Fellowship was established in 2012 and each year provides a stipend to a second-or third-year UO Law student who is actively interested in analyzing issues at the intersection of law and public policy.
+The Hans Linde Fellowship was established in 2012 and each year provides a stipend to a second-year, third-year, or LLM UO Law student who is actively interested in analyzing issues at the intersection of law and public policy.
 The term of the fellowship is one full academic year.

 This fellowship is open to current second- and third-year law students, as well as LLM students, at the University of Oregon.
 Students conducting research for a class with a writing requirement are excellent candidates for the fellowship.
 Students working on relevant journal articles may also apply.

 - $2,000 awarded at the beginning of fall semester

 - $2,000 awarded at the beginning of spring semester

 The Hans Linde Fellow will complete a research paper of at least 25 pages.
 The Fellow will also give an informal seminar on his/her/their research paper or participate in at least one appropriate presentation event during the fellowship year.
 The Oregon Law Public Law and Policy Program will oversee the selection process as well as financial and logistical issues.
 The Fellow will be responsible for securing a faculty advisor prior to applying to provide oversight for the research, as is traditional for the writing requirement.